 At places like Mystery Rooms, you can choose from spectacular themes like the Cabin In The Woods murder mystery, The Conjuring paranormal panic, prison breaks, and even find yourself in The Chamber of Secrets at Hogwarts.

 Depending on which location you visit – Rajouri Garden, Connaught Place, or Pacific Mall in Tagore Garden – you’ll have a different menu of cases to choose from, so it’s worth checking out all three to see which one sounds the most up your alley.

-73 – Soak up the colours at Dilli haat INA
+73 – Soak up the colors at Dilli haat INA

-Exploding with colour, culture, and cuisine, Dilli Haat is a must-visit for any first-time visitor to Delhi.
+Exploding with color, culture, and cuisine, Dilli Haat is a must-visit for any first-time visitor to Delhi.

 A permanent marketplace that’s set up like a traditional haat or village fair, here you’ll find over 60 different stalls selling everything from handcrafted goods and fashion accessories to delicious street food and aromatic spices from all over India.